- Race Information

 In January of 1992, Charlene Plitman, a lifelong resident of Minneapolis, brought Race for the Cure to the Twin Cities in honor of her mother Ada, who at that time was an eight-year survivor of breast cancer.
 The trauma that the diagnosis inflicted upon Ada was burned indelibly into her memory and it remains an experience that she will never forget.
 After her mother’s diagnosis, she became extremely sensitive to the issue of breast cancer.
 She learned that breast cancer is a pervasive disease that has an impact on far too many people and she was determined to heighten the Twin Cities’ awareness.

-The Minnesota Affiliate of Susan G. Komen for the Cure®is dedicated to combating breast cancer at every front.
+Susan G. Komen® Minnesota is dedicated to combating breast cancer at every front.
 Up to 75 percent of the Affiliate’s net income goes toward funding grants to local hospitals and community organizations that provide breast health education and breast cancer screening and treatment programs for medically underserved women.
 The remaining net income (a minimum of 25 percent) supports the national Komen Grants Program, which funds groundbreaking breast cancer research, meritorious awards and educational and scientific programs around the world.

-The Komen Minnesota Affiliate's service area covers all 87 counties of Minnesota.
+Komen Minnesota's service area covers all 87 counties of Minnesota.
 Thanks to the thousands of people who participate in the Komen Twin Cities Race for the Cure and other Affiliate events each year, dedicated corporate partners and generous donors, Komen Minnesota is playing a vital role in fighting breast cancer in our community.